 The pathway is designed to provide eligible students with a higher level of knowledge and practice through which they can potentially advance their nursing careers.

 All applicants to this pathway:

 - Must have the equivalent of one year of full-time practice hours as a PSW which totals 1750 hours.

 - Are also expected to have a minimum of 30% of the hours in a Home for the Aged and/or Long Term Care agency.

-- Applicants must also have a reference letter from a current or recent employer which describes his or her work experience.
+- Applicants must also have a reference letter from a current or recent employer which describes their work experience.

 - Applicants who have graduated from a community college must have a minimum GPA of 70% or have obtained a minimum of 70% in their Personal Support Worker program.